silentDjay/Mapstery/README.md

 ### Run Mapstery

-Mapstery requires [Node.js Hydrogen `(18.x)`].
-If you use [Node Version Manager], you can ensure you're using the correct version with
+If you use [Node Version Manager], you can ensure you're using a compatible version of Node and NPM with

 ```bash
 nvm use